Spain after dark

 .

 Since much of my trip to Spain actually involved me learning facts and figures, data and resources, I am finding it challenging to find the time to write a proper educational post.
 Hey, all those shows on my DVR aren’t going to watch themselves are they?
 I have responsibilities to my family, my couch, and my TV to consider (in no particular order) not mention I am trying to design, document and coordinate about 20 bazillion dollars worth of residential construction.
 So waa-waa to me but who really suffers?
-You, the reader … but unless this is your first swing through my site, your expectations have already hit rock bottom and your probably stealing your neighbors wi-fi to read this.
+You, the reader … but unless this is your first swing through my site, your expectations have already hit rock bottom and you’re probably stealing your neighbors wi-fi to read this.

 What I wanted to share with you today is some of the images I collected during our after hour trips.
 They were all educational and most were attended by all who came along on the Reign in Spain trip. (for the record, the picures I used today are all unedited other than file size, what you see is what showed up in my camera)